hisarthak/slot/README.md

-# Slot- Version Control System
+# Slot-Version Control System
 <img src="public/slot-logo.png" alt="slot-logo" width="95" height="95"/>

 ## Overview
-Slot-VCS (referred to as Slot) is a lightweight version control system designed for simplicity and efficiency.
+Slot-VCS (referred to as Slot) s an NPM package that provides a version control system designed for simplicity and efficiency.
 It allows users to track file changes, commit updates, and collaborate using remote repositories hosted on [CodeSlot](https://codeslot.in).

 ## Compatibility